AngeloR/box_rest_client/readme.md

-The current state of the box.net PHP api is terrible.
+The current state of the box.net PHP library is terrible.
 I can't even get it to work.
 It throws errors right out of the box.
 That isn't the way a "library" should behave.